Aboly47/Aboly47.github.io/_posts/2024-9-15-simple-chess-engine-python-p3.md

     print("Material score:", score)
 ```

-we need to remove something from this. last time we were testing things and we needed an example usage. we don't need it anymore. so, delete everything after (and including) `# Example usage`. so, your code should be:
+we need to remove something from this. last time we were testing things and we needed an example of usage. we don't need it anymore. so, delete everything after (and including) `# Example usage`. so, your code should be:

 ```python
 import chess